AvailLang/www.availlang.org/README.md

 Everyone should already have a git repository for the website.
 The best approach to point to the repository is to go to the command line.

-1. In the terminal, navigate to the folder where your current repositoryl lives.
+1. In the terminal, navigate to the folder where your current repository lives.
 2. Enter: $ git remote add new-origin https://github.com/AvailLang/www.availlang.org.git
 3. Enter: $ git remote rm origin
 4. Enter: $ git remote rename new-origin origin